Skip to main navigation Skip to content

 Mater's new agreement for Maintenance Services includes:

-of 8% over three years, effective from [DATE]
+of 8% over three years, including back pay to September 2025.

-Including on call, meal, laundry, wet work / work in rain, tool, and testing and tagging, along with the introduction of a Licensed Trades allowance.
+Including on call, meal, laundry, tool, and testing and tagging, along with the introduction of a Licensed Trades allowance.

 Questions and support